 Saskatoon is built on the banks of the North Saskatchewan river.
 A small city of 250-300,000 people, it houses the University of Saskatchewan, a lovely campus with an international reputation…

 Ucluelet is a town 35km south of Tofino on the western shores of Vancouver Island.
 The town is quickly growing to accommodate the large number of tourists going through there each summer.
 It …

 Moncton, New Brunswick lies at the geographic centre of the Maritime Provinces.
-It is the second largest CMA after Halifax with a population of 126,424, and the fastest growing city East of T…
+It is the second largest city after Halifax., Nova Scotia and is considered the hub of the Atlantic Provinces. …

 This city is a metropolis of about 114,000 full of multicultural events, shopping centers, restaurants, trails, and acres of in the city limits parks.
 It sits on Lake Superior's huge Thunder …

 Regina is the capital of Saskatchewan, Canada, making it the seat of the provincial Crown.
 The city is a cultural and commercial metropolis for both southern Saskatchewan and adjacent areas i…